 Why I Dislike This Type:

 Like I said before, the tsundere is so overdone.
-When I see an angry bratty girl with pigtails, I know I'm not getting substance or depth in that character right off the bat.
-She's the typical "lady doth protest too much" character, acting harshly towards a character she likes, beacause she likes him, and while this might be a fantasy wish fulfillment for some guys, it really just means putting up with a girl who constantly berates you until you are eventually for inexplicable reasons rewarded with affection . . . for putting up with all of it?
+When I see an angry bratty girl with pigtails, I know right away that I'm not getting substance or depth in that character.
+Not usually, anyway.
+She's the typical "lady doth protest too much" character, acting harshly towards a character she likes, because she likes him.
+While this might be a fantasy wish fulfillment for some guys, it really means putting up with a girl who constantly berates you, until you are eventually, for inexplicable reasons, rewarded with affection . . . for putting up with all of it?
 There are easier ways to get laid, guys!
-(And talk about unrealistic expectations.)
+And talk about unrealistic expectations.

-- Like I said, Asuka from Neon Genesis Evangelion only appears like a tsundere at first, but then you learn about her past and realize that she's a bully because of her traumatic history: Asuka was the daughter of a mom who committed suicide, and she always tried hard to impress her step-mom after that who didn't love her, and she always seemed like she was never good enough to be either her real mother's "doll" or her new mother's daughter in a real sense.
-Therefore, her personality is interesting and her reasons for being a bully are far deeper than just wanting to mask her raging girl-boner for Shinji.
+- Asuka from Neon Genesis Evangelion only appears like a tsundere at first, but then you learn about her past and realize that she's a bully because of her traumatic history.
+Asuka 's mother committed suicide, and she always tried hard to impress her step-mom after that.
+She always felt like she was never good enough to be either her real mother's "doll," or her new mother's daughter.
+Therefore, her personality is interesting, and her reasons for being a bully are far deeper than just wanting to mask her raging girl-boner for Shinji.

-- Tora Dora has a female lead who is often called a tsundere, but she's not as flat of a character as a badly written tsundere.
+- Tora Dora's female lead, Taiga, is often called a tsundere, but she's not as flat of a character as a badly written tsundere.

-Read This Article on the Psychology of Being Attracted to Tsundere Characters:
+The Psychology of Being Attracted to Tsundere Characters

 4. The Happy Magical Slave

-The Japanese place less of a value on freedom than Western culture does, and it shows in characters like this.
-Usually a magical girlfriend or magical housewife character, these characters, like the loli and tsundere, are sex objects that exist for the titillation of the audience, and are often not very interesting beyond the fanservice.
+The Japanese place less of a value on freedom than Western culture.
+It shows in characters like this.
+Usually, a magical girlfriend or magical housewife character, these characters, like the loli and tsundere, are sex objects that exist for the titillation of the audience, and are often not very interesting beyond the fanservice.

 - Ai no Kusabi is a short Sci-Fi OVA series that explores real-feeling sexual slavery and all of its emotional consequences.
 It also shows the problem of having to choose between being an abused "pet" for a rich person's amusement or being free to be poor and starving, in a world with a dramatic gap between the rich and the poor.

-- In Revolutionary Girl Utena, the slavery of the "rose bride", Anthy Himemiya, is not taken lightly at all.
-Much of the drama of the show revolves around Utena, a newcomer fighter in the duels, fighting for Anthy's honor and dignity as a person.
+- In Revolutionary Girl Utena, the slavery of the "rose bride," Anthy Himemiya, is not taken lightly at all.
+Much of the drama of the show revolves around Utena, a newcomer fighter in the duels, is fighting for Anthy's honor and dignity as a person.

-This type of character can be male, Hayate from Hayate the Combat Butler is an example.
-But it's usually a teenage girl.
+This type of character can be male, like Hayate from Hayate the Combat Butler, but it's usually a teenage girl.
 She has cancer.
 Her mother died.
 Her father was an abusive drunk.
 A gang of rival ninjas ritually sacrificed her dog to Cthulu, who also came and ate her legs.
 She's been living in a ditch by the side of the road and only getting out once a week to scavenge for rotten apples and roadkill.
-People regularly come by her hole in the ground self-made hovel to beat her up, spit on her, steal her roadkill meat, and call her names.

 But she's SO HAPPY!
 She has a face that just lights up with joy.
 She's not letting the struggle get the better of her!
 She's overflowing with milk and honey, no matter how mean everyone is or how tough she has it!
 She's a survivor!